Oncoshot/Profiles-Import-Tool/README.md

 ### Getting Started

 To run the tool, take the following steps
-1. Create an empty logs in root
+1. Create an empty folder 'logs' in root
 2. Run npm install to install packages
 3. In the config folder, create an `auth.env` file with the following fields.
 These fields should be filled with the auth info provided by OS based on your organisation.
     AUTH0_CLIENT_ID= // Client ID provided